 Latest Trends in Oriental Rugs

-In 2015, trends in Oriental Rugs are proving they are more popular than ever.
+In 2015, trends in antique Oriental Rugs are proving they are more popular than ever.

 Design trends come and go, they continuously change and evolve.
 Perhaps they make us reconsider our past decorating choices or inspire us to make some newer, exciting choices.